 I work in book publishing so it only seems fitting that I finally combine my love of books and sewing with a book review!
 Unless you’re new to historical costuming, you’ve likely already heard of American Duchess, the historical reproduction shoe company and popular blog founded by Lauren Stowell that, with the addition of partner historian Abby Cox, has been expanded in recent years to include sewing patterns through Simplicity Patterns and a sister company Royal Vintage, which features shoes from the 1920’s to the 1950’s for retro fashionistas.
 Now, they’ve added a book to their list of accomplishments: The American Duchess Guide to 18th Century Dressmaking: How to Hand Sew Georgian Gowns and Wear Them with Style.

-The AD Guide to 18th Century Dressmaking focuses on four iconic gowns of the Georgian era:
+The American Duchess Guide to 18th Century Dressmaking focuses on four iconic gowns of the Georgian era:

 The English Gown (1740’s)